-Clare Follmann is a writer, editor, tea-leaf reader, and herbalist located in Olympia, Washington.
-Her work engages with themes of landscape and sense of home, language, philosophy, anarchy, story-telling, and the occult.
+Clare, M.E.S., is a writer, artist, activist, bibliophile, tea-leaf reader, and gardener located in Olympia, Washington.
+Her work engages with themes of landscape and sense of home, language, philosophy, political theory, story-telling, and the occult.

 She has published articles and prose in Oak JournalInnersleeve, and Elderly Mag, and was the artist-in-residence at Sou’Wester in the spring of 2020.